beyondessential/palau.lims/README.rst

 Resistance (AMR) detection and surveillance, aimed for hospitals and human health centres at the `Republic of Palau`_.

+This extension was developed as part of the `Project Olangch`_, a transformative health information system project to strengthen the eHealth ecosystem of the `Palau Ministry of Health and Human Services`_.
+Besides the implementation of SENAITE LIMS, the project workplan includes the implementation of `Tamanu`_, `mSupply`_, `Tupaia`_ and `DHIS2`_.

+`Beyond Essential Systems`_ lead the implementation of the LIMS, with the support of `Naralabs`_.

-Besides, this extension also comes with the following dependencies, that belong to the SENAITE LIMS ecosystem:
+Besides functionalities and customizations tailored to the needs of target laboratories, this extension also comes with the following dependencies, that belong to the SENAITE LIMS ecosystem:

 - `senaite.patient`_: patients handling
-- `senaite.diagnosis`_: diseases and signs and symptoms handling
 - `senaite.abx`_: antibiotics handling
 - `senaite.microorganism`_: microorganisms handling
 - `senaite.ast`_: antibiotic sensitivity testing (AST)